Two Nashville SC Players Will Play in the 2022 FIFA World Cup in Qatar - NewsBreak

 The USMNT will start their World Cup campaign against Wales on Monday, November 21st at 1 PM.
 You can watch the game on Fox Sports 1.
 GEODIS Park will also host watch parties throughout the tournament.
 For more information on reservations visit the official Nashville SC website.

-The post Two Nashville SC Players Will Play in the 2022 FIFA World Cup in Qatar appeared first on Cheatham County Source .
+The post Two Nashville SC Players Will Play in the 2022 FIFA World Cup in Qatar appeared first on Wilson County Source .

 Comments / 0